PRX/Infrastructure/ci/README.md

 - Allow for code that passes build and test process to be packaged and pushed to destinations from which it can be deployed
 - Create small amounts of lightweight, reusable code to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up the amount of boilerplate needed for getting a project to support this type of continuous integration

+> **Known Limitations:**
+>
+> - Out-of-order builds: If multiple builds for different commits of a single branch or pull request run concurrently, it is possible that the last (newest) commit does not complete after all other builds.
+In these cases, the newest commit's build may finish and publish an artifact as expected, but then an older commit's build will finish later and also publish an artifact.
+Because of how CI and CD are integrated, the most-recently created artifact will be deployed even if it is not the most recent commit.

 ## Project architecture

 In order to build a system to accomplish all that, we spin up a number of AWS resources (using a CloudFormation template).
 Launching a stack from the `ci/template.yml` template is fairly straightforward, but this CI project is part of a larger, more comprehensive [DevOps project](https://github.com/PRX/Infrastructure), and relies on some resources created by other component stacks.